JRebirth/JRebirth/org.jrebirth.af/src/site/markdown/doc/Introduction.md

 The major issue when building graphical application is to create unresponsive memory-hungry application, while dealing with ugly code hard to maintain.

-To address the first point JRebirth offers a way to <strong>manage threads</strong> on your behalf, for the second JRebirth <strong>defines layers</strong> to maintain a good Separation of Concern (SoC).
+To address the first point JRebirth offers a way to <strong>manage threads</strong> on your behalf, for the second JRebirth **defines 'layers'** to maintain a good Separation of Concern (SoC).

 <span class="question">Why don't manage myself my application thread ?</span>

-Writing concurrent program is more complex than you can think, problems can occur whenever and always when you are demo-ing your application with your client.
+Writing concurrent program is more complex than you can think, you should find a way to make it easier unless you will be probably struggle with incomprehensible problems so hard to debug.
+Moreover this kind of problems always occur when you are demo-ing your application to your client.

 <span class="question">Layers sucks !</span>

-Are you sure ? *Layer* is the more basic way to organize and reuse smartly your code.
+Are you sure ? _Layer_ is the more basic way to organize and reuse smartly your code.
 It could seem to add some overhead to it but when you are working with a small or big team over years, you will enjoy to retrieve at the same place the same logic.
-It requires to respect some rules, within JRebirth *Layers* shall be seen as **Area** because there is no hierarchy between them, all **Areas** can communicate with others but they provide real concerns separation.
+It requires to respect some rules, within JRebirth _Layers_ shall be seen as **Area** because there is no hierarchy between them, all **Areas** can communicate with others but they provide real concerns separation.

 Moreover you will have the capability to customize your layer to fit your need by factorizing your code.